Identifying Risk In BDCs - The Goldman Sachs BDC Example

 The purpose of this series on Business Development Companies - or BDCs - is to help you avoid the dividend while capturing some much needed income.
 The intro article in the series was "How To Identify Risk In BDCs."
 This article is on Goldman Sachs BDC (NYSE:GSBD).
-This BDC sells at a lower than average.
+This BDC sells at lower than average.
 Is that lower dividend yield correlated to lowered risks?
-Are you getting the right yield and the right performance for this stocks' valuations?
+Are you getting the right yield and the right performance for this stock's valuations?
 I will take you through the last several earnings releases - show the 23 point red flag checklist of assessing the quality of GSBD's income - show the relative valuations for the sector - and present my assessment of Goldman Sachs BDC.

 Before I show the Q1-17 numbers, I want to show the analyst projections.